nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/nuviAIANDSupportANDTheme/nuviAI/README.md

 2. **Analyze Record**: Click the analyze button to get AI insights about the current record.
 3. **Analyze Images**: Process attached images and PDFs to extract text and visual information.
 4. **Analyze Documents**: Process PDF files with advanced document analysis and field extraction.
 5. **Compare to Standards**: NEW!
-Validate content against predefined rules and standards.
+Validate content against predefined rules and standards (manual or automatic).
 6. **Generate Content**: Request drafts of emails, summaries, or other content.
 7. **Save Analysis**: Save important insights directly to the record for future reference.
 8. **View History**: Access previous conversations for context or reference.